 - Severe infection

-The Food and Nutrition Center of the Institute of Medicine has established the following recommended dietary intakes for potassium:
+The Food and Nutrition Center of the Institute of Medicine recommends these dietary intakes for potassium, based on age:

 - Age 19 and older: 4.7 g/day